 Recovery Services & Treatment Support

 Just as each person’s life path is unique, a route that leads to problematic opioid use is also unique.
 Similarly, how and why a person comes to seek recovery is influenced by a variety of factors.
+Offering support to people deciding to seek treatment for a substance use disorder will help in their journey to healing.

 Help is available.